Teresa Scanlan: Biography

 Scanlan is of Irish and Croatian ancestry.
 Her father is from Ireland (Scanlan is an Irish surname) and her maternal grandparents, Frank and Nives Jelich (Jelić), immigrated to the United States from Ilovik, Croatia.

 Scanlan was home-schooled until her junior year of high school, before attending Gering High School part-time for half of her junior year.
 She graduated early from Scottsbluff High School in the spring of 2010 after taking a double load of classes throughout high school.
 Teresa was named a Salutatorian for the Scottsbluff class of 2010.
 While at Scottsbluff High School, she played the lead role Sharpay Evans in Disney's High School Musical Onstage.
 She also participated in choir, show choir, and speech.
 In 2012, she enrolled as a student at Patrick Henry College.

 In her spare time, Scanlan enjoys singing, acting, dancing, playing piano and guitar, composing songs, baking, participating in activities with her local church, and making clothes out of duct tape, among many other hobbies.

 In 2018, Scanlan announced she had joined the Air National Guard as an Airman First Class, while continuing her education at UC Berkeley School of Law.
 She serves as a member of the Wyoming Air National Guard in the 153rd Force Support Squadron.
 Scanlan graduated from her basic combat training class in the top 10%.

 In 2021, Scanlan graduated from UC Berkeley School of Law and joined King & Spalding as a business litigation attorney in their Houston, Texas office.
+Then in 2025, Scanlan joined Paul Hasting's Houston, Texas office as an associate in the Complex Litigation and Arbitration practice.